simplyEngineering/ESP32-and-Horticulture/README.md

-# An account of the integration of embedded microcontrollers (esp ESP32 & ESP8266) in a horticultural setting.
+# An account of the integration of embedded microcontrollers (esp ESP32 and ESP8266) in an indoor horticultural setting.

-for the express purpose of optimising crop growing conditions.for the express purpose of optimising crop growing conditions.
+Whatever the crop, balancing yield and quality aginst cost and time  demands tight control of growing conditions.
+However, effective control cannot be carried out without an intimate knowledge of growing conditions, demanding measurement and control sub-sytems for which the ESP32 and ESP8266 devices are very well suited.

 An ESP32/ESP8266-based experimental system incorporating monitoring, control and data logging capabilities for the

-The system is incorporated in a free-standing structure provide by ??? having a small footprint due its unusual location within the cockpit of a dry-docked sailing yacht.
+The system is incorporated in a free-standing structure provide by ??? having a small footprint due its unusual location within the cockpit of a dry-docked sailing yacht
 Control loops are provided for Temperature, Humidity, Irrigation and Ventilation whilst CO2 and light levels are monitored/logged for informational purposes only.

 A single ESP8266 programmed in the Arduino environment incorporates standard off-the-shelf sensor libraries and delivers the following functionality: